Synthetic data generation method for data-free knowledge distillation in regression neural networks: Material and methods

-The training process is provided in algorithm 1 \& 2.
+More formally, the training procedures are described in algorithm 1 \& 2.
 In the main procedure \textbf{\texttt{Data-free model distillation}} where the data distillation training happens, the number of training epochs for the student model is defined as $t_{max}$, and the number of batches per epoch is defined as $n_s$.
 In the sub-procedure \textbf{\texttt{Optimize}}, where direct optimization to generate synthetic data is done via gradient descent, the number of gradient descent steps is defined as $\tau_{max}$.

 \SetKwInput{KwInput}{Input} \SetKwInput{KwOutput}{Output}

 \SetKwInput{KwInput}{Input} \SetKwInput{KwOutput}{Output}